Zebiano/Labeler/README.md

 I've tried my best to create a tool for everyone.
 If you prefer using flags, feel free to run `labeler -t [TOKEN] -o [OWNER] -r [REPOSITORY] -du`!
 If you fancy writing less, run `labeler -c` and save your values.
 Those will be your default ones (unless specified by a flag).

 `labeler` comes with some predefined labels, but you can of course use your own.
-Either edit `labels.json` accordingly, or run `labeler -en` to remove the default ones and add your labels through the CLI.
+By running  `labeler -en`, you'll start a fresh new file.
+The `path` to the file will be in the terminal, in case you prefer to open and edit it with your editor of choice.

 ## Commands
 #### `labeler -c`